JaimeMitchell/blogAPI/README.md

 ## General Loading Instructions
-1. Run 'nodemon server.js' in terminal to start app
+1. Run 'nodemon server.js' in terminal to start app OR open Heroku app: https://jaimeblogapi.herokuapp.com/
 2. Run postman to Create, Read, Update and Delete all Users and individual User blogs by entering User's JWT in Postman's headers.
 Key: x-auth-token Value: the JWT token provided when user is created.

 ### USER routes SERVER